timm930/Google-Map-in-PHP/README.md

 # Google-Map-in-PHP
-The practice of using GoogleMap in php.
+The practice of using php.